 7. When does construction of the structure start?

-Alberta Parks is proposing redevelopment activities to begin in late winter/early spring of 2017.
+Alberta Parks is proposing redevelopment activities to begin in spring of 2017.
+However, timing will be dependent on a final decision for the Project which will take into account public feedback.

 8. How do I comment on this Proposal?